 - Accessibility.
 Cape Town’s compact and Uber’s cheap, making getting around town quick and easy.

 - The accents.
 All three of the main South African accents put smiles on our faces when we hear them.
-(See our Destination Guide for more on accent and language in Cape Town.)
+(See our Destination Guide for more on accents and languages in Cape Town.)

 - Affordability.
-You can have a 5-star holiday on a 3-star budget.
+You can enjoy a 5-star holiday on a 3-star budget.

 - Explorability.
 As we’ll explain in more detail further down, there’s so much to see outside of Cape Town, and it’s all easy to get to.

 - Reality.
 Cape Town’s a microcosm of the world, with bubbles of first world comforts surrounded by masses of third-world struggle.
 This makes us feel more human and appreciative of what we have.